 3 The Cherokee Nation, Chickasaw Nation, Choctaw Nation, Muscogee (Creek) Nation, and the Seminole Nation.

 4 The Five Tribes do not maintain a minimum degree blood quantum requirement for membership.

-Invited Witnesses The Honorable Ryan Zinke Secretary U.S. Department of the Interior Washington, D.C.
-The Honorable Bill John Baker Principal Chief Cherokee Nation & Vice Chairman, Inter-Tribal Council of the Five Tribes Tahlequah, OK Background Oklahoma is home to 38 federally recognized Indian tribes, a majority of which were resettled involuntarily, with some forcibly during the mid-1800's.
-The first tribes removed to what is now Oklahoma were the Choctaw, Chickasaw, Creek, Cherokee and Seminoles-which were collectively called the Five Civilized Tribes ("Five Tribes").
-The Five Tribes, have stood together in different forms since 1842, when the tribes first formed the Inter-Tribal Council of the Deep Fork River.5 According to the tribes, they recognized the need to stand together after being forcibly removed to Indian Territory (Oklahoma).
-Then, in 1861, the Five Tribes formed the United Nations of Indian Territory, the Okmulgee Council in 1866, and most recently the Inter-Tribal Council of the Five Civilized Tribes in 1949.6 Today, the Inter-Tribal Council represents over 650,000 tribal members from all five tribes.
-Under the General Allotment Act of 1887 (Dawes Act),7 Congress sought to end the tribal and reservation system in which Indians had been living by making them individual property owners through allotment in severalty of the reservations in which they were living.
+The Five Tribes have stood together in different forms since 1842, when the tribes first formed the Inter-Tribal Council of the Deep Fork River.5 According to the Tribes, they recognized the need to stand together after being forcibly removed to Indian Territory (what is now Oklahoma).
+The Five Tribes formed the United Nations of Indian Territory in 1861, the Okmulgee Council in 1866, and most recently the Inter-Tribal Council of the Five Civilized Tribes in 1949.6 Today, the Inter-Tribal Council represents over 650,000 tribal members from all five Tribes.

+Under the General Allotment Act of 1887 (Dawes Act),7 Congress sought to end the tribal and reservation system in which Indians had been living by making them individual property owners through allotment of the reservations in which they were living.
 Under the Act, the President was authorized to allot 160-acre or 80-acre parcels of land in Indian reservations to individual Indians located on them, and to open remaining surplus lands to non-Indian settlement.
-In 1893, the Dawes Commission8 was created by Congress in part to seek allotment of the lands of the Five Tribes and in 1898, Congress enacted the Curtis Act9 which provided for the allotment of the Five Tribes' lands and authorized townsites that were opened to non-Indian ownership.10 Most tribal lands of the Five Tribes were allotted between 1897 and 1902 with most being, as a matter of federal law, inalienable and nontaxable.
-7 24 6 5 http://www.okhistory.org/publications/enc/entry.php?entry=IN033.
-6 http://www.fivecivilizedtribes.org/Home/History/Chapter-One.
-7 24 Stat.
-387.
+In 1893, the Dawes Commission8 was created by Congress in part to seek allotment of the lands of the Five Tribes.
+In 1898, Congress enacted the Curtis Act9 which provided for the allotment of the Five Tribes' lands and authorized townsites that were opened to non-Indian ownership.10 Most tribal lands of the Five Tribes were allotted between 1897 and 1902 with most being, as a matter of federal law, inalienable and nontaxable.